Laura190/MetadataCollection/docs/index.md

 <br clear="right"/>

 ##### Select data folder
 This is the folder where you will be storing your image data.
-Click the _Browse_ button to open the file browser to browse for a folder or can create a new folder for you imaging session.
+Click the _Browse_ button to open the file browser to browse for a folder or create a new folder for your imaging session.

 ##### Description
 Here you should describe your imaging session.
 Briefly describe what you are aiming to achive